In the beginning, there was KrisFlyer.

 |A 2007 Business Times report stated there were 45,000 PPS members worldwide- one of the key reasons for the infamous PPS Cull that year.
 Qualification at the time required 50,000 miles (~80,000 km), and it’s interesting that despite SIA’s claims that the club had become “too big”, the number of members was similar to when it first started.|

-1984 was indeed a busy year, because Singapore Airlines also joined American Airlines’ AAdvantage program (widely accepted to be the world’s first comprehensive frequent flyer program, beating out United Mileage Plus by just 10 days).
+1984 was indeed a busy year, because Singapore Airlines also joined American Airlines’ AAdvantage programme (widely accepted to be the world’s first comprehensive frequent flyer programme, beating out United Mileage Plus by just 10 days).

 Passengers traveling in all three cabins on SIA flights from Los Angeles, San Francisco, or Honolulu to Tokyo, Taipei, Hong Kong or Singapore (or flights between the Asian cities) could accrue AAdvantage mileage from October, and redeem them for SIA flights from January the following year.

 The redemption rates were as follows:

 |Upgrade from full Economy to Business Class||20,000 miles|

 |Free companion Economy Class ticket*||50,000 miles|